 Oakwood Episcopal priest denies nepotism, cronyism, domestic abuse allegations

 Feb.
-6—An Oakwood clergyman, who has faced previous allegations of domestic abuse, will be going before a hearing panel within the Episcopal Diocese of Southern Ohio as part of a disciplinary process.
+6—An Oakwood clergyman who has faced previous allegations of domestic abuse will go before a hearing panel within the Episcopal Diocese of Southern Ohio as part of a disciplinary process.

 Allegations of domestic abuse were made against Daniel W. McClain of St. Paul's Episcopal Church in Oakwood in May 2022 by his then-wife in a complaint sent to the diocese.